bekeplar/Store-Manager/README.md

-## store-manager
+## store-manager API

 Project Overview

 Store Manager is a web application that helps store owners manage sales and product inventory records.
-This application is meant for use in a single store..
+This application is meant for use in a single store..it is used by both an attendant and the store Admin.

 [![Coverage Status](https://coveralls.io/repos/github/bekeplar/Store-Manager/badge.svg)](https://coveralls.io/github/bekeplar/Store-Manager)